keu/docs/astro/airflow-alerts.md

     - Click **Download Credentials** or copy them and store them in a safe place.
     - Click **Close Window**.

-7. In the Cloud UI, select a Workspace and then select a Deployment.
+7. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.

 8. In the environment variables area, click **Edit Variables** and add these variables:
     - `ENV AIRFLOW__SMTP__SMTP_HOST`: Enter the value you copied in step 5